- Upper School

 Welcome to our Saturday Senior Spotlights for 2021!
 We will be highlighting a wide variety of Thornton Academy members of the class of 2021 and featuring their accomplishments in the classroom, on the athletic field, in academic competitions, in the arts, and out in the real world.
 We are so proud of the resilience and dedication of this class in particular and are excited to share their stories.

-Amy was nominated by math teacher Geoff Slack.
-Geoff had the following to stay about Amy:
+Stefania was nominated by AP Spanish teacher Pam Davis.
+Mrs. Davis had the following to stay about Stefania :

 What's your favorite spot on campus, and why?

 Hill Stadium - I always associate the stadium with good memories of going to the games with my friends, and of evening soccer matches with other international students.
 Sometimes, we even go there just to sit on the turf, hang out, and get some air.
 I’m an extrovert and all the social activity that happens on the stadium is what makes me like it so much.

 What is your favorite Thornton Academy tradition and why?